-Smart Objects are very powerful layers in Photshop.
+Smart Objects are very powerful layers in Photoshop.
 In this tutorial, I will show you how to create a wine bottle and wine glass using Smart Objects as well as demonstrate their benefits.
 Let's get Started!

-Start by creating a new document 1500 px x 2600 px with a brown background.
+Start by creating a New Document 1500 px x 2600 px with a brown background.
 We are going to start making the wine bottle.
-To set up the scene, create four new groups as shown below
+To set up the scene, create four New Groups as shown below.

-Inside the "Wine" group, create a new layer called "Wine" and use the Pen Tool (P) to draw the shape of a complete wine bottle.
-Go in to the Paths Panel and label this new path "Wine Bottle".
+Inside the "Wine" group, create a New Layer called "Wine" and use the Pen Tool (P) to draw the shape of a complete wine bottle.
+Go in to the Paths panel and label this new path "Wine Bottle".

 We will be using this path as a master path to help us create all elements of the wine bottle quickly.
-To create the path for just the wine inside the bottle, copy the "Wine Bottle" path and rename it "Wine."
+To create the path for just the wine inside the bottle, Copy the "Wine Bottle" path and rename it "Wine."
 Use the Pen tool (P) to add points (click on a section of the path) and remove points (click on an existing anchor point) to make the path just of the wine.

 When you're done, your path should take the shape of just the wine that will be inside the bottle.

-Right-click the path and fill with black.
+Right-click the path and Fill with black.

 The goal is to be as non-destructive as possible, which is why we will use Layer Styles to build as much of the wine as we can.
 Add the following Layer Styles (note that we are working in grayscale—we will add the color later).

 The wine appears too uniform.
 To fix this we are going to add a dark blotch.
-Create a new layer and choose a large brush with 25% Hardness.
+Create a New Layer and choose a large brush with 25% Hardness.
 Set the Mode of the brush to Dissolve and paint in some darker areas over the wine (don't worry about painting outside of the wine; we will fix that in the next step).